 Richard is a past President of the Washington State Bar Association and Washington State Trial Lawyers Association, and has been named "Trial Lawyer of the Year" by that statewide organization.

 Richard and his wife Susan are raising two teenagers, Taylor and Houston, who are very active in school sports and community activities.
 Richard is a long time local runner who for the past several years has coached a grade school cross country team.
-Richard also served as President of Spokane's annual Bloomsday run in 1991.
-He was honored as Bloomsday Volunteer of the Year in 2011 for his 30+ year committment to the race.
+Richard also served as President of Spokane's annual Bloomsday run in 1991, when it was the largest of its kind in the world, was honored as Bloomsday Volunteer of the Year in 2011, and has continued this commitment which is now 40+ years.

 Richard earned his law degree from Gonzaga University in 1976.
 He worked his way through college first on a Weyerhauser "green chain" and then was a policeman in Washington, D.C.
 At age 22, he was the youngest elected delegate to the 1968 National Democratic Convention.
 After graduating from the University of Oregon in 1968, he was an intelligence officer in the U.S. Army and then a consumer investigator prior to law school.